koljagralla/turbogate/readme.md

 # Features

 ### Automatic creation of boilerplate
-Simply define the fundamental structure of your API and turbogate will generate boileplate for all endpoints and authorizers.
+Simply define the fundamental structure of your API and turbogate will generate boilerplate for all endpoints and authorizers.
 You only have to fill in the gaps (lambda business code and data structures).

 ### Automatic creation and wiring of all required AWS constructs
 Once you filled the gaps in the boilerplate you are done.
 Everything else is automatically generated and wired up during cdk synth.
 Of cause you can pass in custom configurations for lambdas, lambda integrations, api gateway etc.